Nicholas Girod: Plot to free Napoleon

-New Orleans was full of excitement in the spring of 1821 when Girod remodeled and furnished a house he owned on Chartres Street, that he inherited from Claude Francois Girod, which is now known as the Napoleon house.
-Girod was one of the prominent financial sponsors of a plan to rescue Napoleon Bonaparte from his exile in Saint Helena, and bring him back to live in New Orleans at the Napoleon house.
+New Orleans was full of excitement in the spring of 1821 when Girod remodeled and furnished a house he owned on Chartres Street, which he inherited from Claude Francois Girod, which is now known as the Napoleon House.
+Girod was one of the prominent financial sponsors of a plan to rescue Napoleon from his exile in Saint Helena and bring him back to live in New Orleans at the Napoleon House.
 The ship Seraphine was constructed and would sail out on its mission commanded by Capt.
 Bossier and Louisiana pirate Dominique You.
-The expedition set sail, but returned when signaled by a French merchantman that Napoleon had died May 5, 1821.
+The expedition set sail but returned when signaled by a French merchantman that Napoleon had died May 5, 1821.